-The Kansai is a region of Japan located on the main island of Honshu, also called Kinki.
-Made of 6 different prefectures, it is the second most populated of the archipelago with more than 22 millions inhabitants, and is home to big cities full of history such as Kyoto, Osaka, Nara, Himeji or Kobe.
+Kansai is a region of Japan, also called Kinki, located on the main island Honshu.
+Encompassing six prefectures, it is the second most populated area of the archipelago with more than 22 million inhabitants, and it is home to large cities of long history such as Kyoto, Osaka, Nara, Himeji or Kobe.

-Establishing a turning point and real link between the East of Honshu (Chubu) and the West of Japan towards the South (Chugoku), it gathers 6 prefectures : Kyoto, Osaka, Hyogo, Nara, Shiga, and Wakayama).
+Establishing a turning point and real link between the East of Honshu (Chubu) and the West of Japan towards South (Chugoku), the Kansai area officially includes six prefectures (Kyoto, Osaka, Hyogo, Nara, Shiga, and Wakayama).
 Mie prefecture is considered part of the touristic Kansai but is an administrative subdivision of the Chubu area (Nagoya).